 Italian filmmakers have produced a vast range of important films focusing on the issue of immigration, considering Italy's role as both a source of immigrants to nations such as the United States and Canada, as well as a destination for immigrants fleeing from conditions of poverty and persecution in many countries.
 In addition, many recent immigrants to Italy have come in pursuit of opportunity rather than as an escape.
 While Italy has been criticized for limitations in its ability to integrate recent newcomers and for its narrow and traditionalist understanding of Italian identity, immigration films often reveal a depth of empathetic and humanitarian response aimed at breaking down social, political, and ideological barriers to acceptance of new arrivals.
 This course examines the rich tradition of Italian immigration films, focusing on selected films from the mid-1990s to the present.
 Both documentary and fiction films will be included.
 Through the lens of immigration films, the course considers central themes of human rights, cultural identity, gender roles, and explorations of self and other.
-Historical trajectories of immigration from and to Italy, international responses to immigration and refugee crises, and the economic and political aspects of immigration will be considered.
+Historical trajectories of immigration to Italy, international responses to immigration and refugee crises, and the economic and political aspects of immigration will be considered.
 The course will cover immigration to Italy from many countries including Albania, Romania, Senegal, China, Tunisia, Ghana, and Nigeria.

 No preliminary knowledge is required for this course.
 Required course assignments will include 30 pages of essay reading per week.
 We will view and discuss one film per week, and readings will provide related information to help us understand and discuss each film, such as analysis of technical and stylistic elements of film, historical background, and the social and political contexts of film production and reception.